Vietnam E-Visa Application And Photo

 Documents required for an online visa to Vietnam

-- Credit or debit card for payment.
+- Credit/debit card (Visa/Mastercard) for secure online payment.

 Vietnam visa photo requirements